-We run competitions regularly and the majority of these competition are open to everyone.
+We run competitions regularly and the majority of these competitions are open to everyone.

 Years of experience in breeding has meant that a variety of horses are produced very successfully in the Tinahely area.
 There are several established studs and these have produced a string of national hunt and flat race winners.

-A young local trainer, Philip Rothwell, whose training yard and gallops are located at Fairwood Stables short distance from Tinahely, has already made a name for himself both at home and in Britain.
+A local trainer, Philip Rothwell, whose training yard and gallops are located at Fairwood Stables, a short distance from Tinahely, has already made a name for himself both at home and in Britain.
 He holds a licence to train for both National Hunt and flat racing but mainly specialises in the training for horses for jump racing both at home and abroad.